Tensor networks and graphical calculus for open quantum systems: Representations of Completely positive maps

 For $\2 X\cong\C^d$, the explicit construction of the Choi-matrix is given by

 where $\{\ket{i}:i=0,\hdots,d-1\}$ is an orthonormal basis for $\2 X$.

 We call the two conventions col-$\Lambda$ and row-$\Lambda$ due to their relationship with the vectorization conventions introduced in Section~\ref{sec:vec}.
-The Choi-Jamio{\l}kowski isomorphism can also be thought of as having a map $\2 E\in \Tx{X,Y}$ act on one half of a Bell state $\ket{\Phi^+}=\sum_i \ket{i}\otimes\ket{i} \in \LXX$, and hence these conventions corresponding to which half of the Bell state it acts on:
+The Choi-Jamio{\l}kowski isomorphism can also be thought of as having a map $\2 E\in T(\2X,\2Y)$ act on one half of an unnormalized Bell-state $\ket{\Phi^+}=\sum_i \ket{i}\otimes\ket{i} \in \2X\otimes\2X$, and hence these conventions corresponding to which half of the Bell state it acts on:

-where $\2 I\in\Tx{X,X}$ is the identity map.
+where $\2 I\in T(\2X)$ is the identity map.
 In what follows we will use the col-$\Lambda$ convention and drop the subscript from $\Lambda_c$.
 We note that the alternative row-$\Lambda$ Choi-matrix is naturally obtained by applying the bipartite-SWAP operation to $\Lambda_c$.

-As will be considered in Section~\ref{sec:to-choi}, if the evolution of the CP map $\2 E$ is described by a Kraus representation $\{K_i\}$, then the Choi-Jamio{\l}kowski isomorphism states that we construct the Choi-matrix by acting on one half of a bell state with the Kraus map.
-This is illustrated in Fig.~\ref{fig:choi-jamiolkowski}.
+As will be considered in Section~\ref{sec:to-choi}, if the evolution of the CP map $\2 E$ is described by a Kraus representation $\{K_i\}$, then the Choi-Jamio{\l}kowski isomorphism states that we construct the Choi-matrix by acting on one half of a bell state with the Kraus map as shown: \figeq{ } Note that in general any tensor network describing a linear map $\2 E$, not just the Kraus description, may be contracted with one-half of the maximally entangled state $\ketbra{\Phi^+}{\Phi^+}$ to construct the Choi-matrix.

 With the Choi-Jamio{\l}kowski isomorphism defined, the evolution of a quantum state in terms of the Choi-matrix is then given by

 or in terms of tensor components